The Schedule

 SUNDAY 8/24

-led by Lori Mitchell at the Mountain Village lawn
+• led by Carlie Strom of Authentic Yoga at the Mountain Village lawn

 Meetup location at the Stanley Museum.
 Roughly 20-30 minute drive to the Sunbeam Dam; provide your own transportation.